timebertt/kubernetes-controller-sharding/docs/design.md

 ### Minimize Impact on the Critical Path

 While the use of mutating webhooks might allow dropping watches for the sharded objects, they can have a significant impact on API requests, e.g., regarding request latency.
-To minimize the impact of the sharder's webhook on the overall request latency, the webhook is configured to only react on precisely the set of objects configured in the `ClusterRing` and only for `CREATE` and `UPDATE` requests of unassigned objects.
+To minimize the impact of the sharder's webhook on the overall request latency, the webhook is configured to only react on precisely the set of objects configured in the `ControllerRing` and only for `CREATE` and `UPDATE` requests of unassigned objects.
 With this the webhook is only on the critical path during initial object creation and whenever the set of available shards requires reassignments.

 Furthermore, webhooks can cause API requests to fail entirely.